-Unacceptable Behaviour:
+Unacceptable Conduct:

-As a school, we attempt to align our values for a Safe and Caring School with the B.C.
+Our guiding principles for working together at Campus view aligns with the B.C.
 Human Rights Code that, "Promotes a climate of understanding and mutual respect where all are equal in dignity and rights."
 Unacceptable behavior at Campus View is defined as:

 - interferes with the learning of others

 - interferes with an orderly environment

 - creates unsafe conditions

-- acts of bullying, harassment or intimidation (including cyber bullying)
+- acts of bullying, harassment or intimidation

 - physical violence

 - retribution or retaliation against a person who has reported an incident

 - illegal acts such as possession, use or distribution of illegal or restricted substances

 - possession or use of weapons

 - theft or damage to property

+- not following instructions given by school staff